sush562/sush562/projects/index.md

 	I was the Senior Mobile Developer for this project.
 This was an internal client app for its sales team, to create orders and view order history for its customers.
 This app used SAP Mobile SDK for first time in our organization for performing CRUD operations seamlessly with the backend SAP system.

 	**My Responsibilities:**
-	* Leading Android team for design, development and delivery of app
+	* Leading Android team for design, development, and delivery of app
 	* Deciding upon the design pattern for the app
 	* Providing estimates regarding the development and delivery of features
 	* Ensuring timely delivery of tasks

 	**Achievements:**
-	* Successful delivery of app to client and fast deployment which helped in increase in business flow of client as they were able to capture market requirements faster
+	* Successful delivery of the app to clients and fast deployment which helped increase the business flow of clients as they were able to capture market requirements faster
- 	* Implemented SAP Mobile SDK in application and created guidance documentation for others to understand
+ 	* Implemented SAP Mobile SDK in the application and created guidance documentation for others to understand

 5. **WGK** (Android, Client: Wit Gele Kruis Hospital, Belgium)